RobustBench/robustbench/README.md

 ```
 @article{croce2020robustbench,
     title={RobustBench: a standardized adversarial robustness benchmark},
-    author={Croce, Francesco and Andriushchenko, Maksym and Sehwag, Vikash and Flammarion, Nicolas and Chiang, Mung and Mittal, Prateek and Matthias Hein},
+    author={Croce, Francesco and Andriushchenko, Maksym and Sehwag, Vikash and Debenedetti, Edoardo and Flammarion, Nicolas and Chiang, Mung and Mittal, Prateek and Matthias Hein},
     journal={arXiv preprint arXiv:2010.09670},
     year={2020}
 }